Hitachi-CTI-Call-For-Code-COVID-19-Team/push-notifications/README.md

 ## Installations and Configurations
 - [STEP1](./docs/Installations.md): The step to setup and configure Push Notificatin related services
 - STEP2: The step to create the action of IBM Cloud Functions, whitch can send the push notifications.
-See the Push notifications repository for specific instructions.
+See the risk-notifier repository for specific instructions.

 ## Usage
 ### Interface